 Wife of House Majority Whip Jim Clyburn dies at age 80

-Emily Clyburn, the wife of House Majority Whip Jim Clyburn of South Carolina, died in Columbia on Thursday morning, according to the congressman's office.
+Emily Clyburn, the wife of House Majority Whip Jim Clyburn of South Carolina who helped raise millions of dollars to help students attend the alma mater they shared, died in Columbia on Thursday morning, according to the congressman's office.
 She was 80 years old.

 A celebration of Emily Clyburn's life and legacy will be held at Brookland Baptist Church in West Columbia on Sunday.
 Clyburn's office said her homegoing services would be held Monday at Morris Brown AMEC in Charleston.